 1 - The Dimensions of Your Practice Space

-The most important thing is that you find the space you need and feel comfortable in when practicing.
-It must feel good to be inside that space to practice.
-It could be a room in your house that you convert to a practice zone or you could rent a space for you to practice somewhere.
+The most important thing is that you find the space you need and feels comfortable in when practicing.
+It must feel good to practice in that space.
+It could be a room in your house that you convert into a practice zone or you could rented space.

 2 - The Lighting

 We probably all played in a dark room at least once.
 I did and didn't really like it.
 Playing in a very bright room isn't also ideal sometimes, especially if the brightness is caused by the sun.
 It's beautiful but also blinding.

 The right level of light in your practice space is very important and it goes without saying that it should be one of your primary concern if you need music sheets for your jazz guitar practice sessions.

 In short, the lighting of your practice space should be arranged to make it inviting and enjoyable to be in.

 Your smart phone shouldn't enter your practice space.

 I used to have my phone with me when I practiced because I had a metronome application on it but being a not so disciplined person at that time, I got distracted by other applications.

 A lot of players also practice in front of their computer.
 Sometimes, it doesn't work at all.
 Although we love it when you visit JazzGuitarLessons.net, we know full well shutting down your computer for 45-60 minutes can lead to much more productive practice ;-)

 Discipline varies from people to people, but be aware of your distractions and eliminate them from your practice space.
 Allow yourself to stay focused and not let anything interfere between you and your practice: all of your jazz guitar practice sessions will be satisfying and meaningful.